 ABR's wide River Trail connects to many other trails.

 Across the street from Wolverine Nordic, Wolverine Village is a skiers' retreat.
 Small cabins sleep up to three, and large cabins sleep up to 12.
 There's also a dining hall, laundry area, showers and wax rooms.

 Black River Lodge is eight miles north of Ironwood along Black River Road, which leads to the nearby Black River Recreation Area and its scenic five waterfalls along the river gorge.
 There’s a pool and hot tub, 906-932-3857.

 There are many franchise motels along U.S. 2, also known as Cloverland Drive.

 In downtown Hurley, just across the Montreal River from downtown Ironwood, the Iron Nugget on Silver Street is

 friendly, has a nice atmosphere and a menu that includes gnocchi,

 known for steaks and ribs.

-The pleasant Sharon's Coffee Co., in an 1888 brick building, serves sandwiches as well as hot drinks.
+The pleasant Sharon's Coffee Co., in an 1888 brick building, serves breakfast, salads and sandwiches as well as hot drinks.